TeppoJouttenus/curating/modules/modules.md

 <!-- @section -->

-# FAQs About What to Include
+# FAQ - What to Include in the Catalog

 This is an evolving list based on questions asked by curators.
 If you don't find an answer here, go ahead and ask in Slack.